JonnyPickard/create-component-template/README.md

   --config, -c        Path to a config file
   --name, -n          Name of the component
-  --path, -p          Path to create the component at --dependencies, -d  If specified will enable dependencies prompt --help              Show help                                        [boolean]
+  --path, -p          Path to create the component at --help              Show help                                        [boolean]
 ```